progand/progand.github.io/projects/roomlr.md

 I was lead frontend-developer on the project.
 I was responsible for frontend development.

-We developed Singe Page Application (SPA) first.
-It was based on Backbone/jQuery.
+We developed *Singe Page Application* (SPA) first.
+It was based on **Backbone/jQuery**.
 SPA contained following pages:

 - homepage with search bar
 - list of apartments with complex filters
 - aparmtent details page with availability calendar
 - booking page

-Later we added server-side rendering on Python/Flask for SEO purposes.
+Later we added server-side rendering on **Python/Flask** for SEO purposes.
 We used same Handlebars templates on both server and client.

-We widely used Google Maps API on the project as well.
+We widely used **Google Maps API** on the project as well.

 #### About Roomlr